kanosaki/ldbsh/README.md

 ## Batch mode

-You can give command follow the <LevelDB dir> argument.
+You can give a command from program arguments like this:

 ```
 $ ldbsh <LevelDB dir> <command>